alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

 modern science  and engineering systems, particularly in X-ray computerised tomography (XCT).
 Screen quality is typically strongly linked to system performance: in the case of XCT this is noted by @YaffeRowlands-1997.
-The FDA provides information for industry on X-ray imaging devices listing common laboratory tests for evaluation of general-use x-ray imaging devices and the applicable standard for each modality that can form the basis for a maintenance schedule [@FDA].
+The FDA provides information for industry on X-ray imaging devices listing common laboratory tests for evaluation of general-use X-ray imaging devices and the applicable standard for each modality that can form the basis for a maintenance schedule [@FDA].
 The Institute of Physics and Engineering in Medicine (IPEM) proposes a framework of tests [@IPEM1] which are used for quality assurance by practitioners [@IPEM2].
-In September 2019 the UK NHS announced a major investment of £200m to overcome outdated equipment, with a significant proportion of CT, MRI and general X-ray equipment more than 10 years old [@UK-NHS].
+In September 2019 the UK National Health Service
+(NHS) announced a major investment of £200m to overcome outdated equipment, with a significant proportion of CT, MRI and general X-ray equipment more than 10 years old [@UK-NHS].
 Screen replacement or refurbishment is expensive;
 regular checks of screen pixels are needed (a) to quantify screen quality and (b) to assess possible _special causes_ of defective pixels,